JJWRoeloffs/transcribe_align_textgrid/README.md

 - If a directory path is passed, all audio files in the directory will be transcribed, and force-aligned transcription TextGrids of the same name will be generated in this directory.
 - If a file path is passed, a force-aligned transcription TextGrid will be generated into the same directory with the same name as the original file.
-- If a glob is passed, the glob will be resolved and all matches will be processed as if the files were passed individually
+- If a glob is passed, the glob will be resolved and all matches will be processed as if the files were passed individually (So: not only the default shell expansion of `*.wav`, but also shell-escaped versions like `'*.wav'`.
+This is non-standard, but I needed it for shell scripts)
 - By default, if a non-audio file is passed, an error is raised.
 To skip those instead, pass the `--skip` flag.

 ### Selecting a different model